 I am going to break with my normal habit of assiduously avoiding spoilers in my review of the film 50/50.
-I am also going to succumb shamelessly and repeatedly to my weakness for painfully obvious plays on words:

 This film is aptly named as I half liked it and half disliked it.
 Joseph Gordon-Levitt’s performance is worth seeing in the film if nothing else is.
 He plays an introverted character closing in on himself when he is diagnosed with a rare form of cancer that gives him 50/50 odds of survival.
 From his first moment on screen I was struck by how much Gordon-Levitt was embodying a character that was a significant departure from the other roles I have seen him in.
 His face has a blank, smart, unassuming, pale-faced innocence here.
 He is a soft spoken, self-involved, quietly brooding, generally unassertive character who enters every scene with a look of curiosity and passive expectation of a stimulus which will evoke an emotion.
 He is always waiting on others to prod him into some kind of response.
 When he attains his moments of cathartic outburst they are childishly intense cries from a pained, cruel, immature heart lashing out in full victimhood.
 It is a rather raw and bitter, unsweetened, picture of one young man’s smoldering internal struggle to come to terms with mortal threat.